sleepdeprivediris/Pedilatro/README.md

 ## Sample Packs:

-New type of jokers !
+New type of jokers and booster packs !
 Sample Jokers are less powerful version of already existing Jokers, BUT the catch is that they can appear multiple times in the shop!
 They may or may not take 0.5 of a Joker Slot but I'm not sure yet.
 Useful for early game.